elegant-scipy/elegant-scipy/markdown/preface.markdown

 ## Why SciPy?

-The NumPy and SciPy libraries form the core of the Scientific Python ecosystem.
+The NumPy and SciPy libraries make up the core of the Scientific Python ecosystem.
 The SciPy software library implements a set of functions for processing scientific data, such as statistics, signal processing, image processing, and function optimization.
 SciPy is built on top of the Python numerical array computation library NumPy.
 Building on NumPy and SciPy, an entire ecosystem of apps and libraries has grown dramatically over the past few years [plot?], spanning disciplines as broad as astronomy, biology, meteorology and climate science, and materials science.